-Arrangements for consulting parents/carers about their child and how are parents/carers involved in the education of their child?
+Arrangements for Consulting Parent Carers/Advocates about their Child and how Parent Carers/Advocates are involved in The Education of their Child?

-Form tutors and the Senior Leadership Team will often make a phone call home if they wish to consult quickly with a parent.
+Teachers, Phase Leaders and the Senior Leadership Team will often make a phone call home if they wish to consult quickly with a parent carer/advocate.
 Pupils also have home-school books which class staff use to communicate with them wherever necessary.

-In addition, two Parents' Evenings are held during the course of the year and all pupils have an annual review of their Statement or Education Health and Care Plan to which parents/carers have the opportunity to attend and contribute to.
-Parents are encouraged to contact the school if they have any concerns about the education of their child (or any other matters) whenever this occurs rather than waiting for a formal review meeting.
+In addition, two Parents' Evenings are held during the course of the year and all pupils have an Annual Review of their Education Health and Care Plan to which parent carers/advocates have the opportunity to attend and contribute to.
+Parent carers/advocates are encouraged to contact the school if they have any concerns about the education of their child (or any other matters) whenever this occurs rather than waiting for a formal review meeting.

-For older children, a 'Moving On' event where parents, carers and pupils can access information about possible destinations after Chadsgrove is held each year
+For older children, a 'Moving On' event where parent carers/advocates and pupils can access information about possible destinations after Chadsgrove is held each year.

-Involving pupils in choices and decisions relating to their education
+Involving Pupils in Choices and Decisions relating to their Education